vinhta1/Obsidian-Repository/SCCoM/Jukebox/Jukebox Brainstorm.md

 Hozier - It Will Come Back
 Hozier - Angel of Small Death and the Codeine Scene for icarus
-Haikyuu Season 3 OST - The Battle of Concepts Haikyuu!! - Greed (Extended)
+- Haikyuu Season 3 OST - The Battle of Concepts
+- Haikyuu!! - Greed (Extended)
+Ark Patrol - Hex (VIP)